 Pothos does best in spaces with moderate to high humidity, like a steamy bathroom.

 Curling leaves on your plant indicate that the air is too dry in your space.
-Set your pothos pot on a tray of pebbles with a little water in the tray (keep an eye on it and replace the water as needed).
+Set your pothos pot on a tray of pebbles with a little water in the tray (keep an eye on it, and replace the water as needed).
 The water will evaporate and moisten the air around the plant.

 Plant your pothos in an all-purpose commercial potting mix.
 Pothos cuttings can also root and survive in plain water.
 In terms of temperature, it’s best to keep your pothos in a warm place that doesn’t drop below 65 degrees at night.

-If you notice a lack of variegation in your pothos, it’s probably due to a lack of light; your pothos is boosting its chlorophyll to absorb as much light as possible, meaning green rather than multicolored leaves.
+If you notice a lack of variegation in your pothos, it’s probably due to a lack of light; your pothos is boosting its chlorophyll to absorb as much light as possible, resulting in green rather than multicolored leaves.
 However, with neon pothos, brighter light leads to a brighter look to the solid-colored leaves, and plants without bright light may look dark or dull.

 If you’re hoping for more color in a variegated variety, move your pothos plant to a spot with better, brighter light.
-Similarly, if your pothos is in a spot with direct sun and showing more variegation than green on its leaves, you may want to move it to a place with a little less light to ensure it’s getting the nutrients it needs.
+Similarly, if your pothos is in a spot with direct sun and is showing more variegation than green on its leaves, you may want to move it to a place with a little less light to ensure it’s getting the nutrients it needs.

-How to Propagate Pothos Plants
+How to Propagate Pothos Plant

-How to Propagate Pothos in Water
+How to Propagate Pothos Plant in Water

 Step 1: Using a clean, sharp knife or pruning shears, remove a six-inch length of healthy stem from the mother plant.
 Choose a section of stem with at least four leaves and two nodes.
 Remove the leaf closest to the bottom of the cutting.

-How to Propagate Pothos in Soil
+How to Propagate Pothos Plant in Soil

 Step 1: Using a clean, sharp knife or pruning shears, remove a six-inch length of healthy stem from the mother plant.
 Choose a section of stem with at least four leaves and nodes.
 Remove the leaf closest to the bottom of the cutting.

-Step 3: Within eight to 12 weeks, your new pothos plants will be ready to up-pot in fresh all-purpose potting soil.
+Step 3: Within eight to 12 weeks, your new pothos plants will be ready to up-pot in fresh, all-purpose potting soil.